|Centre for Bone Marrow Transplant|

 |Centre For Child Health|

 BLK Centre of Renal Sciences comprises of the Nephrology & Urology Departments working together as a cohesive Unit.

 The Department of Nephrology and Kidney Transplant is equipped with the most advanced dialysis machines and offers round the clock service with facility for Continuous Renal Replacement Therapy (CRRT) for hemo-dynamically unstable patients and Continuous Ambulatory Peritoneal Dialysis.
 Isolation rooms dedicated to Hepatitis B/C & HIV patients are at par with global standards.

-The Department of Urology and Kidney Transplant is equipped with the latest diagnostic and therapeutic facilities like Uroflowmetry, Ultrasound, Doppler, Lithotripsy and Holmium Laser.
+The Department of Urology surgery treatment and Kidney Transplant is equipped with the latest diagnostic and therapeutic facilities like Uroflowmetry, Ultrasound, Doppler, Lithotripsy and Holmium Laser.
 The Department has dedicated suites for endoscopic procedures ensuring quality treatment as well as complete privacy and comfortable surroundings.
-The Department is unique in that from its inception it has provided with the latest cutting edge technology in all subspecialties of Urology like ESWL, Laser surgery, , Laparoscopic surgery, Urodynamics.All the urological conditions like infections, birth defects, stone disorder, infertility, urinary incontinence, tumors, prostate enlargement, obstructions etc. are handled and treated by best urologist in India.
+The Department is unique in that from its inception it has provided with the latest cutting edge technology in all subspecialties of Urology like ESWL, Laser surgery, , Laparoscopic surgery, Urodynamics.All the urological conditions like infections, birth defects, stone disorder, infertility, urinary incontinence, tumors, prostate enlargement, obstructions etc.

 An Andrology wing also handles matters pertaining to Male Infertility, Male sexual dysfunction and related disorders.